Réka Tóth-Vásárhelyi: Artistic practice

 Besides being an aesthetic ornament, in Japanese culture the kokeshi has a much deeper meaning and function: it has also been used as a children's toy, a souvenir, a talisman with healing powers.
 Since the Middle Ages, every family in northern Japan has had at least one kokeshi as a full member of the family, giving protection from famine, fire and disease.
 It is therefore an integral part of the traditions and beliefs of the Japanese people and, with these in mind, the symbols permeate their entire artistic activity.
 Its aim is to open people's hearts to the love and respect of the natural, simple, volatile and imperfect gifts of life.
 Symbols, inner messages and inspirational thoughts are important to her.
 When making a doll, she first looks at the "soul" of the wood, because the piece of wood also brings its soul with it.
 Furthermore, the use of symbols is an integral part of Japanese culture, as the seasons change, everything is covered with the current natural symbols, from gastronomy to clothing, in all aspects of life.
 The decorations on her dolls are also designed accordingly, so they carry a lot of extra meaning, like a kind of cipher.
 While painting her dolls, she tries to chant mantras as much as possible to make them radiate peace and love in their new home.
 She often gives them Japanese names with positive messages.

-One of her two outstanding themes is the presentation of Hungarian folk costumes through these wooden dolls.
+One of her two distinguished themes is the presentation of Hungarian folk costumes through these wooden dolls.
 So far, she has painted the costumes of 54 regions, but there are still a lot more to come, and she would like to illustrate them for a book later.
 Her aim is to integrate tradition into today's modern environment and living space.
 The other theme is the fate of women, in connection with which her intention is to portray charm and also to show the true face of the soul, with all the pain it has brought and collected.

 She wishes to bring the cultures of the two countries even closer together through Kokeshi dolls, and "to open people's hearts through her creations to the love and respect for the natural, simple, fleeting and imperfect gifts of life."